hardymathieu/nftsave/README.md

 I mark it as downloaded in the DB so I don't redownload it at the next run.

 # Obvious changes to make, if you want to improve it
-- don't write your API keys in the script file, use os variables instead
+- Don't write your API keys in the script file, use [environment variables](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety#h_a1ab3ba7b2) instead
-- use the SQLite db from the start instead of relying on csv files initially.
+- Use the SQLite db from the start instead of relying on csv files initially.
 I only learned about SQLite after I had already created the first two scripts.
-And I didn't want to go back and change everything. it works :)
+And I didn't want to go back and change everything.
+It works :)
-- make all the variables much easier to find (wallets, chains, API Keys,...) so it's easier to maintain
+- Make all the variables much easier to find (wallets, chains, API Keys,...) so it's easier to maintain -- but there aren't that many, it's quite manageable (and indicated in the comments of the code).
-- if one thing requires that another thing be finished, build that into the script (as opposed to scheduling cron jobs naively 6 hours apart as "that should be enough")
+- If one thing requires that another thing be finished, build that into the script (as opposed to scheduling cron jobs naively 6 hours apart as "that should be enough")
+-- I found out I can use "[subprocess.call](https://www.datacamp.com/tutorial/python-subprocess)" to create 1 file that will quite naively run the 5 scripts sequentially.
+That's more than enough for my needs and I can just create 1 cron job instead of 5, so I'm now using that :)
-- make sure everything (csv, db, logs,...) gets outputted/created inside the folder where the script it running or at least someplace more manageable than /home/hardymathieu.
+- Make sure everything (csv, db, logs,...) gets outputted/created inside the folder where the script it running or at least someplace more manageable than /home/hardymathieu.
 Because it can get a little messy.
 And the backup config (rsync) would be easier if there was more order.
-- find an alternative to the OpenseaAPI just in case I can't rely on it anymore one of these days.
+- Find an alternative to the OpenseaAPI just in case I can't rely on it anymore one of these days.
 Or to get data from more chains (Gnosis would be nice)

 # PSA: A note if, like me, you're new(ish) to Python, and shy
 The language (python) is great.
+Supported everywhere I could think of, docs are good, large community, and hence the LLMs got plenty of training data.
 But managing where it runs and the conflicts between all the things you install with "pip" is an incredible PITA.
+[See here for a great example.](https://x.com/NickADobos/status/1792180024281579719)
 I have had issues with that forever.

 I discovered 2 amazing things that really solve that:
 (1) **colab.google.com** : super easy notebooks where you can just get to writing code without worrying about the infra.
 Thanks Google for all the free compute.
 I do all of my prototyping there.
 It works in 99.9999% of the cases where I need it.
-Obviously it can't work with my ipfs node (because it's behind my home network firewall) but for steps 1,2,3 and 5 that's where I first wrote all the code.
+Obviously it can't work with my ipfs node (because it's not exposed to the internet, [as it shouldn't be](https://docs.ipfs.tech/reference/kubo/rpc/)) but for steps 1,2,3 and 5 that's where I first wrote all the code.
 The tweaking required when porting it over to my actual computer is absolutely minimal.
 (2) **venv**, and right now I think it's the best thing after sliced bread.

 I'd actually learned of [venv](https://docs.python.org/3/library/venv.html) a while back, and it felt a little intimidating.